adriangonzalez-code/adriangonzalez-code/README.md

 # About Myself

 👋 Hi, I’m *Adrian Gonzalez*, I'm a Java and Angular Web Developer.
-👀 I’m interested in videogames, football soccer, guitar, listen music, read books and learn and share to knowlegde about developer technologies.
+👀 I’m interested in videogames, football soccer, take a guitar, listen music, read books and learn and share to knowlegde about developer technologies.
 🌱 I’m currently learning about microservices with Spring Boot.
 💞️ I’m collaborating on AgileThought Company